-20.5 Referring to the police
+21. 5 Referring to the police

-If it is necessary to refer an incident to the police, this will be done through the school's police liaison officer or by dialing 101.
+If it is necessary to refer an incident to the police, this will be done through the school's SPOC (Single Point of Contact) or by dialing 101.

-20.6 Recording incidents
+21. 6 Recording incidents

 All sexting incidents and the decisions made in responding to them will be recorded.
-The record-keeping arrangements set out in this policy also apply to recording incidents of sexting.
+The recordkeeping arrangements set out in this policy also apply to recording incidents of sexting.

-20.7 Curriculum coverage
+21. 7 Curriculum coverage

-Students are taught about the issues surrounding sexting as part of the PD curriculum, Aspiring Futures Curriculum and Digital Communication Curiculum.
+Students are taught about the issues surrounding sexting as part of the Personal Development curriculum, Aspiring Futures Curriculum and Digital Communication Curriculum.
 Teaching covers the following in relation to sexting:

-What it is
+- What it is

-- How it is most likely to be encountered - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive - Issues of legality - The risk of damage to people's feelings and reputation
+- How it is most likely to be encountered

+- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive

+- Issues of legality

+- The risk of damage to people's feelings and reputation